scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** touch
 - **Duration:** instant

 Mend a creature's wounds.
-Make a spellcasting roll, healing a single wound and adding a wound for every critical rolled.
+Make a spellcasting roll, healing a wound and adding a wound for every critical rolled.

 Add a wound die for every level cast above 1st.